 There are currently two types of display options available: Liquid Crystal Diode (LCD) display, which is dark lettering on a backlit background, or Vacuum Florescent Display (VFD), which are bright characters on a dark background.
-The VFD display brightness can be adjusted using the Programming Function detailed in Part 2 of this manual.
+The VFD demands more power from the MPC controller, and remains lit at all times.
+The LCD display backlight goes out after a period of inactivity.

 The displays must be mounted in a protected location, out of direct sunlight, and away from spray or dripping water.
+Up to three display panels can be installed.
 Commands to the system can be entered at any panel.